jekelija/lotrdndwiki/content/Factions/Opportunists/Opportunists.md

 **Creed:** _Claim it for dominion or immortality._
 **Hidden Vice:** _Straight villainy — but often charismatic and justified._

-The Opportunists see the **Chain of Power** as a tool for control, wealth, or immortality.
+The Opportunists see the **Crown of Power** as a tool for control, wealth, or immortality.
 They are conquerors, tyrants, and dreamers — but many genuinely believe that only through **rule** can chaos be contained.

 They are the dark mirror of the Pragmatists: where one would heal, the other would dominate.